 You have a young child, already in glasses.

-You’re reading and learning and figuring out normalized, differentials, blur horizon, focal planes.
+You’re reading and learning and figuring out normalized glasses, differential glasses, blur horizon, focal planes.
 But now you’re thinking … my child doesn’t really have close-up screen time, yet.
-Not in school yet, I don’t use iPads as babysitters, so maybe differentials make no sense?
+Not in school yet, I don’t use iPads as babysitters, so maybe differential glasses make no sense?

 Also, how would you keep track of when to wear what, and how much ongoing effort and confusion will two pairs of glasses add?